You Face Jail Time Even for a First Offense

 Highest Rate DUIs

 The last category of penalties includes offenses where the driver had a BAC of .16% or more.
 An interlock system is mandatory for one year.
-As a result, it's almost a given that you should work with a DUI lawyer to help address these severe penalties and mount a defense.
+With this offense, you should contact a DUI lawyer at our Norristown law office to help address these severe penalties and mount a defense.

 Be aware that you also face consequences for a DWI if you are under 21.
 In that case, the BAC is even lower, at .02% or more.
 An underage DUI generally carries a penalty of: